butlerlabs/docai/README.md

 # Butler DocAI

-DocAI helps developers quickly build document, image and text processing pipelines using open source and cloud-based machine learning models for a wide range of applications
+DocAI helps developers quickly build document, image and text processing pipelines using open source and cloud-based machine learning models for a wide range of applications.

 ---